hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Besu.md

 # Questions/Issues for the TSC

-Will the TSC deliver a unified CI/CD strategy across HLF projects to avoid ambiguity going forward?
+Will the TOC deliver a unified CI/CD strategy across HLF projects to avoid ambiguity going forward?

 # Releases